Gusabary/SAIL/Books/CMake-Cookbook-notes.md

   )
   ```

-## Chapter 5  Configure-time and Build-time operations
+## Chapter 5  Configure-time and Build-time Operations

 There are three important periods during the whole process of building with CMake: